RebelCode/wp-settings-interface/README.md

 Its purpose is to provide meaning and significance to the setting.
 As such, how it is used is completely up to consumer code.
 However, it is recommended to employ a standard for this string that allows your code to behave in accordance to the setting's type.

-For instance, a setting may have a value of type `integer` while having a setting type of `"post_id"`, which can be used to check.
+For instance, a setting may have a value of type `integer` while having a setting type of `"post_id"`, which can be used to check by your plugin to check in specialized validation and processing.

 [`SettingInterface`]: src/SettingInterface.php
 [`rebelcode/wp-settings`]: https://github.com/RebelCode/wp-settings